 For most homeowners, this is a great product.
-It allows you to grind and mix meat, and although the holding tray only holds a pound or 2 of meat at a time, you can effortlessly grind and mix meat continually as long as you feed it through the tube.
-The powerful 575 watt electric motor also means no backbreaking hand cranking.
+It allows you to grind and mix meat, and although the holding tray only holds a pound or two at a time, you can effortlessly grind and mix continually as long as you feed it through the tube.
+The powerful 575-watt electric motor also means no backbreaking hand cranking.

-On the other side of the equation is purchasing a hand powered, manual meat mixer.
-Staying in the same price range for comparison sake, let’s take a look at the Weston 36-1901-W Stainless Steel Meat Mixer, 20-Pound that holds 20 pounds of ground meat at a time.
+On the other side of the equation is purchasing a hand powered, manual appliance.
+Staying in the same price range for comparison sake, let’s take a look at the Weston 36-1901-W Stainless Steel Meat Mixer, 20-Pound that holds 20 pounds of ground product at a time.
 The removable mixing paddles make cleanup a snap.
 It comes with slip-proof rubber feet to protect your counter and keep it from moving while you are using it.

-You receive a clear plastic cover with this stainless steel manual meat mixer.
+You receive a clear plastic cover with this stainless steel manual mixer.
 The large hand crank is comfortable and works with a smooth operation.
-However, the huge 20 pound capacity is only designed for ground meats.
-So if you want to add seasonings, water, and any type of ground meat into the huge hopper to make your own artisan style meat, this would be a better choice than the electric meat mixer mentioned above.
+However, the huge 20-pound capacity is only designed for ground meats.
+So if you want to add seasonings, water to your ground product into the huge hopper to make your own artisan style mix, this would be a better choice than the electric model mentioned above.

-Whatever type of meat mixer you choose, remember these few tips before you buy …
+Whatever type of grinding appliance you choose, here are a few tips to remember before you buy:

-• some meat mixers only mix meat which is already ground
+• some appliances only mix meat which is already ground;

-• make sure the size of your feeding tube is big enough for whatever type of meat you are going to be grinding and mixing
+• make sure the size of your feeding tube is big enough for whatever you are going to be grinding and mixing;